FunlightStudios/Food-Delivery-Platform/README.md

 SwissEat is a sleek and modern food delivery platform built with Flask, designed to connect hungry customers with local restaurants in Switzerland.
 The platform features a dark mode UI and provides an intuitive experience for both customers and restaurant owners.

 # ⚠️ Work in Progress
+## ▐▐ Paused

-This project is under active development and not production-ready yet.
+This project is paused and not production-ready yet.
 (Project in German)

 ![Home](screenshot01.png)
 ![Restaurant Dashboard](screenshot02.png)